bg-write/big-doh/README.md

 ![Big D'oh landing page](https://i.imgur.com/XFFO0Bg.png)

-Have you read 'Cracking the Coding Interview' but still struggle with Big O?
+Did you do a Bootcamp, read 'Cracking the Coding Interview,' but are still struggle with Big O?
 This free study aid is for anyone preparing for technical interviews to better understand Big O and common algorithms and data structures.

 THE GOAL: To reinforce high-level knowledge of key algorithms and data structures from Gayle Laakmann McDowell's 6th Edition of 'Cracking the Coding Interview,' in a way even Homer Simpson could understand.